jim0607/Leetcode/README.md

 - [0827.
 Making A Large Island](Solutions/0827.Making-A-Large-Island.py) (!!H) <br>
 solution 1: UnionFind O(MN) - 要注意每次将0变1都会改变uf的图，所以要提前用一个temp_father=uf.father来保存father的信息

+After identifying both islands correctly via DFS, it is a BFS finding shortest path problem.
+3 steps:
+DSF to mark the first island + collect edge points of the first island;
+DSF to mark the second island + collect edge points of the second island;
+Calculate the min distance between every pair of the points between the two islands.

  -------------------  -------- 753.
 Cracking the Safe -- 802.
 Find Eventual Safe States --------1042.
 Flower Planting With No Adjacent-----------886.
 Possible Bipartition---------1192.
 Critical Connections in a Network-------1129.
 Shortest Path with Alternating Colors----------863.
 All Nodes Distance K in Binary Tree------------815.
 Bus Routes---------996.
 Number of Squareful Arrays---------943.
 Find the Shortest Superstring----864.
 Shortest Path to Get All Keys---------1298.
 Maximum Candies You Can Get from Boxes------------959.
 Regions Cut By Slashes------